 This is a decision for each school entity.
 Understanding that student needs and instructional delivery vary across communities, decisions should be made locally and in the context of aggressive COVID-19 mitigation strategies, and in a manner consistent with any applicable orders of the Governor or Secretary of Health.

-All Pre-K to12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces and interactions between groups of students.
-All schools should have protocols for distancing student desks/seating and other social distancing practices that allows at least 6 feet of separation among students and staff throughout the day to the maximum extent feasible.
+All Pre-K to 12 schools should implement strategies that limit the number of individuals in classrooms and other learning spaces and interactions between groups of students, regardless whether individuals are vaccinated.

 All schools should align distancing protocols with the recommendations for physical distancing outlined in the CDC K-12 School Operational Strategy.

 In elementary schools, students should be at least 3 feet apart, regardless of the community transmission level.

 In middle and high schools, students should be at least 3 feet apart in areas of low and moderate community transmission.
 In areas of substantial community transmission, middle and high school students should be 6 feet apart to the maximum extent feasible, if cohorting is not possible.
 Cohorting is when groups of students are kept together with the same peers and staff throughout the school day to reduce the risk for spread throughout the school.
 Contact should be limited between cohorts by maintaining 6 feet of distance between cohorts where possible.

 Maintain 6 feet of distance to the maximum extent feasible in all settings outside of the classroom and other instructional spaces including: